-Sashmita and her family live in the Pokhara area.
-She gets up at 6am to get the water at the source down the hill and bring it home.
+Thirteen-year-old Sashmita and her family live in the Pokhara area of Nepal.
+She gets up at 6am to collect water from a spring located in the valley bottom, which she carries back uphill to her home.
 Each pot weighs more than 15kg ...

 Duration: January 2018 - August 2018, Location: Potosi Region Local Partner: Sumaj Punchay